microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 ## Is Microsoft Graph Data Connect right for me?

 Microsoft Graph Data Connect and Microsoft Graph APIs provide access to the same underlying data but in very different ways.
-Data Connect is designed to extract large amounts of data in bulk, while Microsoft Graph APIs are more suitable for accessing discrete sets of data in real time.
-In some cases, it might even make sense to combine them.
-For example, you might want to use Data Connect to do an initial extraction of the last year of email data, and then use Microsoft Graph APIs to analyze emails in real time moving forward.
-Data Connect and Microsoft Graph APIs are different tools for different jobs.
+Microsoft Graph Data Connect is designed to extract large amounts of datasets in bulk scalable to your entire organization while Microsoft Graph APIs are suitable for accessing small amount of data from select users and groups in your organization.

+For example, you might want to use Microsoft Graph Data Connect to do an initial extraction of the last year of email data, and then use Microsoft Graph APIs to analyze emails in real time moving forward.
+Microsoft Graph Data Connect and Microsoft Graph APIs are different tools for different jobs.
 It's important to think about which access method best fits your scenario.
-For more information, see [When should I use Microsoft Graph API or Data Connect](/graph/overview#when-should-i-use-microsoft-graph-api-or-data-connect).
+For more information, see [When should I use Microsoft Graph API or Microsoft Graph Data Connect](/graph/overview#when-should-i-use-microsoft-graph-api-or-data-connect).

 ## Is there any initial overhead?

 Because Data Connect is designed to extract large amounts of data in bulk, some overhead is incurred before the data can be extracted.
 This overhead is around 45 minutes, which means that all pipelines take at least that long regardless of the data size.
-This might be a negligible cost for large amounts of data, but if this time is unacceptable for your scenario, Microsoft Graph APIs might provide a better approach.
+If the initial overhead is too long for your use case, please reach out to the Microsoft Graph Data Connect team at dataconnect@microsoft.com

 Please Note: Your tenant admin needs to approve and consent within 24 hours of kicking off the pipeline.
 If the consent is not given within 24 hours, consent will expire and your will need to restart the consent process by kicking off your pipelines again.
 The overhead time mentioned aboved does not include time taken in consent approval.

 ## In what regions is Microsoft Graph Data Connect available?

-Microsoft Graph Data Connect is currently available in the following regions: North America, Europe, Asia Pacific, United Kingdom/Great Britain, and Australia.
+Microsoft Graph Data Connect is currently available in multiple regions across the following geographies: North America, Europe, Asia Pacific, United Kingdom/Great Britain, and Australia.
 Other regions will follow.

 For a list of Office to Azure regions and their mapping please refer to [Dataset, regions and sinks](https://docs.microsoft.com/en-us/graph/data-connect-datasets#regions).

 ## What datasets are available through Microsoft Graph Data Connect?

-We have some datasets available for free or are currently free in preview.
-Some datasets are also charged.
-For more information on datasets that are available through Data Connect, please refer to [Dataset, regions and sinks](https://docs.microsoft.com/en-us/graph/data-connect-datasets)

 We have multiple datasets for each of the groups organized in the below
 * Teams